apache/cordova-plugin-battery-status/README.md

 ### Android and Amazon Fire OS Quirks

-- Warning: the Android + Fire OS implementations are greedy and prolonged use will drain the users battery.
+- Warning: the Android + Fire OS implementations are greedy and prolonged use will drain the user's battery.

 ### Windows Phone 7 and 8 Quirks